DeerTears/old_qodot_docs/pages/beginner's-guide-to-qodot.md

 Automatic PBR Texturing tells Qodot to create SpatialMaterials for you when building, provided you have named all texture files to follow the Qodot PBR naming format.

 # Entities

-Adding entities is a multi-step process, but it’s an essential way to tie Godot functionality with objects you place in Trenchbroom.
-This leads to things like:
-- placing Godot scenes using Trenchbroom
+Entities tie Godot functionality to 3D positions and specially-marked brushes in your map file.

+## Intro to Entities

+There are two main types of entities:
+- Point Classes (Point Entities)
-- attaching Godot scripts to specific brushes as Solid Classes
+- Solid Classes (Brush Entities)

-- adjusting script variables of a Godot scene using Trenchbroom's property editor
+A Point is a position in the map.
+Point Entities make great spawn locations for players, pickups, enemies and more.
+Point  are useful for instanciating Godot scenes in 3D space, but having collisions or visuals is optional.

+Solid Classes are brushes with a script attached.
+By default, they are grouped separately from the world geometry, letting you transform and manipulate each Solid Class individually.
+One example is using a "physics" Brush Class to let the brush interact with physics.
+Multiple brushes can be a part of a single Solid Class.

 You are given some entity definitions through `Qodot.fgd`, such as
 - Light
 - Breakable
-- Door
+- Ball

 These have limited functionality, but they exist as an example of what can be done with entities.

-**Warning:** As of Qodot 1.7, if your map has an entity that isn't in an FGD associated with the Trenchbroom game definition, the map geometry won't build in Qodot.
-This can happen if you copy a map but don't include an FGD to recall its entity definitions.
-Any brushes or points with an `undefined` classname will cause this problem.
-You can resolve this by removing any `undefined` entities, or re-importing the map to Trenchbroom with the proper FGDs in place for the game definition.

-## Creating new entity definitions
+## Creating new entities

-In Qodot, you define new types of entities by creating a resource file, with the .tres extension.
-Qodot provides a couple of resource presets for you to use:
+In Qodot, you define new types of entities by creating a .tres resource file, using one of Qodot's 3 resource presets:

-- QodotFGDFile: Your game's personal FGD, read by Trenchbroom.
-Contains all other entity definitions.
 - QodotFGDPointClass: Instantiates a scene at a specific location, like health pickups and enemies.
 - QodotFGDSolidClass Attaches a script to a specific brush, like an interactable door or a breakable window.
-- QodotFGDBaseClass: An empty class that just contains properties, acting a template for other subclasses.
+- QodotFGDBaseClass: An empty class that just contains properties, acting a template for other classes.
 Handy when needed, but never required.

 You can access these presets by creating a new resource.
 You can either click the "New Resource" icon in the Inspector, or right-click the FileSystem and click "Create New Resource".